What size Stick Jacket do you need?

 More about fishing reels, the related rods and Stick Jacket size.

-Sometimes knowing the type of fishing reel or what it looks like may help you choose the right size Stick Jacket for you.
+Knowing the type of fishing reel or what it looks like may help you choose the right size Stick Jacket for your rod.
 Use the photographs below as your guide.